layershift/enscale-docs/pages/09.database-nodes/02.mysql-ce/docs.10.md

 To learn more about how to reference the database in your application code, read our [connection details article](/database-nodes/mysql-ce/connection-details).

-Furhtermore, you can see the default environment [variables for a MySQL CE](/database-nodes/mysql-ce/mysql-ce-variables) node, keep in mind that these variables can be referenced in your code as well with a "_mariadb_\_" prefix.

 For general queries about MariaDB, be sure to read their [official documentation](https://dev.mysql.com/doc/).

 We're working hard on expanding our documentation, so if there's any specific topic of interest you think we should add, please [email us](mailto:support@enscale.com) - or [contribute](https://github.com/layershift/enscale-docs/blob/master/CONTRIBUTING.md) to our articles in GitHub ;-)